 The restaurant at the resort serves three meals a day.
 Breakfast options include standard breakfast choices like pancakes, eggs, and granola and Mexican specialties like huevos ranchero.
 Lighter fare includes fruit smoothies, fruit, and yogurt.

 For other meals or snacks you can enjoy local specialties like just caught fresh snapper, enchiladas, fajitas, and guacamole as well as choices like hamburgers, pasta, and salads.
 There’s also a bar.
 You can get coconut water so fresh that you can watch them cut your coconut off the tree!

 Other area restaurants offer similar choices in addition to a place with wood fired pizza.

-There are 2 small tiendas within walking distance of the resort where you can pick up some produce, snacks, beverages, chocolate, etc.
+There are 2 small tiendas within walking distance of the resort where you can pick up snacks, beverages, chocolate, etc.

 Troncones has a handful of places of shops selling food.
-You’ll also find a few places where you can buy gifts, jewelry, clothes, etc. Plus there’s one pharmacy, but it’s hours are variable.
-At least I don’t see a pattern.
+You’ll also find a few places where you can buy gifts, jewelry, clothes, etc. Plus there’s one pharmacy.
+Once a week locals host an open air market with crafts.

 If you can’t live without it, you better bring it.

 Can my special diet be accommodated?

 It’s easy to find vegetarian food—beans, rice, taco, sopes, salads, etc. If you’re looking for vegan I found places great about accommodating a no-dairy option.

 Gluten free is also easy to find.
 If you need to avoid corn you’ll be a bit more limited here, but it will still be possible to find enough to eat.
 You won’t find things labeled gluten free, but wheat is not as ubiquitous as it is in the U.S.